wilsonmar/wilsonmar.github.io/shop/index.md

 ## Locator chips

-I got a few Tile
-chips when they were first on Kickstarter.
+I got a few Tile chips (for about $20 each) when they were first on Kickstarter.

 But after a year, when I needed it, I realized they had died.

 <a name="Electrical"></a>